-3.3.4 Digital Circuit
+3.3.4 Digital Circuit and ADC's

-See the Fluke 123 block diagram Figure 3-1, and circuit diagram Figure 9-4.
+Refer to the Fluke 123/124 block diagram Figure 3-1, and circuit diagrams in Figure 9-5 (Digital Circuit) and Figure 9-3 (ADC-section).

-The Digital part is built up around the D-ASIC MOT0002.
+The Digital part is built up around the D-ASIC HS353063 (D471A).
 It provides the following functions:

-- Analog to Digital Conversion of the conditioned Input A and Input B signals - ADC data acquisition for traces and numerical readings - Trigger processing - Pulse width measurements, e.g. for capacitance measurement function - Microprocessor, Flash EPROM and RAM control - Display control - Keyboard control, ON/OFF control - Miscellaneous functions, as PWM signal generation, SDA-SCL serial data control, probe detection, Slow ADC control, serial RS232 interface control, buzzer control, etc.
+- ADC data acquisition for traces and numerical readings - Trigger processing - Pulse width measurements, e.g. for capacitance measurement function - Microprocessor, Flash EPROM and RAM control - Display control - Keyboard control, ON/OFF control - Miscellaneous functions, as PWM signal generation, SDA-SCL serial data control, probe detection, Slow ADC control, serial RS232 interface control, buzzer control, etc.

-The D-ASIC is permanently powered by the +3V3GAR voltage.
-The P-ASIC indicates the status of the +3V3GAR voltage via the VGARVAL line connected to D-ASIC pin 89.
-If +3V3GAR is correct, VGARVAL is high, and the D-ASIC will start-up. as a result the D-ASIC functions are operative regardless of the test tool is ON/OFF status.
+The D-ASIC is permanently powered by the +3V3GAR voltage supplied by the Power Circuit if at least the battery pack is present (+VR after filtering).
+The P-ASIC indicates the status of the +3V3GAR voltage via the VDDVAL line connected to D-ASIC pin N2.
+If +3V3GAR is >3V, VDDVAL is high, and the D-ASIC will start-up.
+As a result the D-ASIC functions are operative regardless of the test tool's is ON/OFF status.
+The RAM supply voltage +VR and the FlashROM supply voltage +VF are also derived from +3V3GAR.